DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/open-a-dashboard.md

 ---
-title: Opening a Dashboard
+title: Open a Dashboard
 author: Natalia Kazakova
 legacyId: 117954
 ---
-# Opening a Dashboard
+# Open a Dashboard
-To open a [saved](saving-a-dashboard.md) dashboard, go to the [dashboard menu](ui-elements/dashboard-menu.md) and click the **Open...** item.
+To open a [saved](save-a-dashboard.md) dashboard, go to the [dashboard menu](ui-elements/dashboard-menu.md) and click the **Open...** item.
 You will see a list of available dashboards.

 ![wdd-menu-open-page](../../images/img125581.png)